shreya470/Rate-Limiter-for-an-API-Service/README.md

 ## Configuration

-To configure the API, you need a `config.json` file with the following structure:
+To configure the rate limiter, you need a `config.json` file with the following structure:

 ```json
 {